rps-code/hover-cursor/README.md

 ## 💎 Contribution

-I extend a warm invitation to developers and enthusiasts to contribute to `hover-cursor.
+I extend a warm invitation to developers and enthusiasts to contribute to `hover-cursor`.
 Your insights, expertise, and fresh perspectives are invaluable assets that can help me refine and enhance my work.

 To get started, please review my guidelines for contributing, which can be found in the `CONTRIBUTING.md` file.
 If you encounter any issues, have questions, or need clarification, don't hesitate to reach out.